backstage/backstage/docs/deployment/backstage-deploy/aws.md

 :::tip

-Make sure to store your passphrase somewhere save as it is used to encrypt/decrypt your Pulumi config.
+Make sure to store your passphrase somewhere safe as it is used to encrypt/decrypt your Pulumi config.

 :::